47 BWV 31 Der Himmel lacht! Die Erde jubilieret.

 The text develops the theme of the previous stanza—-Be glad for this long awaited day—-He who died for our sins is now snatched from distress—-if our Lord lives, then so do we, for He holds the keys to Hell and Death—-His cloak was once sprinkled with blood, but now He is robed in glory.

-It should not be necessary to describe the structure bar by bar; the emotional nuances are obvious even to the listener who lacks a grounding in German.
-Nevertheless, one might point out the celebratory duet (voice and continuo from the third bar) which marks the occasion, and the similar semi-quaver scales at the mention of His being snatched from death.
+It should not be necessary to describe the structure bar by bar; the emotional nuances should be obvious even to the listener who lacks a grounding in German.
+Nevertheless, one might point out the celebratory duet which marks the occasion (voice and continuo from the third bar) , and the similar semi-quaver scales at the mention of His being snatched from death.
 The last phrase is an arioso contrasting the image of the blood-covered cloak with the ultimate finery of apparel.

-The movement ends in Em, surely not a coincidence since it is the key that Bach so often associates with the crucifixion.
+The movement ends in Em, the key that Bach so often associates with the crucifixion.

 The symmetrical structure of the cantata should be noted; between the two choral movements there are three pairs of linked recitative/arias, for bass, tenor and soprano.
 The text of the bass aria that follows his recitative continues the theme of communal praise and rejoicing through a series of rhetorical questions—-Warrior, Prince Son of God, is it the cross that has raised You to the Highest throne?—-have Your chains and wounds now been transformed into jewels and radiance?
 The cello provides the obbligato bass-cum-continuo line, dominated by a pervading dotted rhythm.
 It is very possible that Bach intended this as an allusion to the carrying and stumbling under the weight of the cross.